Battle of Fuentes de Oñoro: Aftermath

+For Wellington supply difficulties and sickness amongst the troops and want of siege artillery ensured that in the short term no great strokes of strategy could be envisaged.
+It was hoped that Almeida, Ciudad Rodrigo and Badajoz might be all recaptured, thereby opening the way for lightning strikes on such targets as Salamanca or Seville.
+In the event, however, success was limited, as the rest of 1811 ended up with failure and frustration.

 Two nights after Masséna's withdrawal, Antoine Brenier's 1,400-man French garrison of Almeida slipped through the British–Portuguese lines during the night.
 About 360 French troops were captured, but the rest escaped when their British pursuers ran into a French ambush.
 This fiasco was blamed on Erskine and others.
 An infuriated Wellington wrote, "I have never been so much distressed by any military event as by the escape of even a man of them."

 On reaching Ciudad Rodrigo, Masséna was recalled to Paris by a furious Napoleon to explain his actions (although Napoleon had issued the order to return prior to the battle).
 He was replaced by Marshal Auguste Marmont.
 Masséna set off for France with a vast sum of gold, looted from Portugal and Spain.
 The defeated French marshal complained that Wellington "had not left him one black hair on his body—he had turned grey all over."

 This battle also included a notable friendly fire incident when a French infantry unit mistook their allies, the Hanoverian Legion, for an English battalion and opened fire on them.
 The unfortunate Hanoverians retreated hastily past the village, leaving over 100 dead.
 The confusion came about because the Hanoverian Legion wore red coats, and in the smoke and heat of battle the finer details of uniforms that might have distinguished them from British line infantry were easily overlooked.

 Wellington commended his troops for their generosity after the battle, writing, "The village of Fuentes de Oñoro having been the field of battle the other day, and not having been much improved by this circumstance, they immediately and voluntarily subscribed to raise a sum of money, to be given to the inhabitants as a compensation for the damage which their properties have sustained in the contest."

+The battle is erroneously included in the list of French victories on the Arc de Triomphe as FUENTE D'OŨORO.